yiisoft/validator/docs/guide/conditional-validation.md

 # Conditional validation

-Rules contain several options for skipping themselves in set under certain conditions.
+Rules contain several options for skipping themselves under certain conditions.
 Not every rule supports all of these options, but the vast majority do.

 ## `skipOnError` - skip a rule in the set if the previous one failed